This article discusses some of the risks of a foreclosure auction and steps you can take to avoid them.

 Use an Experienced Realtor

 It is highly recommended to talk to a Realtor before going to an auction.
 You can even use one to assist you through the entire process.
 Realtors are not paid as much to bring a buyer to auction as a normal sale, so this can be a useful investment if you’re new to the auction game.
-Most auction companies will allow a Realtor to represent the buyer at no cost to the buyer.
+Most auction companies will allow a Realtor to represent the buyer at their foreclosure auctions.

 Have Your Money Lined Up Beforehand